The Congress Socialist Party (CSP) was founded in 1934 as a socialist caucus within the Indian National Congress [INC].

 They started mass revolutionary activities and it considerably increased during the Quit India Movement.

-The Congress Socialist Party served as a rallying point for all the radical elements and at the same time it organized peasant’s movement and brought about a union between various trade unions.
+The Congress Socialist Party served as a rallying point for all the radical elements and at the same time it organized the peasant’s movement and brought about a union between various trade unions.

-Of course, the Socialists in India did not pursue one common ideology because it consisted of Marxist like J.P.
+Of course, the Socialists in India did not pursue one common ideology because it consisted of Marxists like J.P.
 Narayan and Narendra Dev, Socialist Democrats like M.R.
 Masani, Gandhian like Patwardhan and Populist like Dr. Ram Monohar Lohia.

 Click the following links to Read more: